psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 ```

-In Huddersfield the magistrates and mill-owners formed a committee against the outrages, and offered a reward for the arrest of those who were responsible.
+In Huddersfield the magistrates and mill-owners formed a committee against the outrages, offering a reward for the arrest of those who were responsible.

-TO DO originally published as a hand-bill or poster, although it would not appear in the *Leeds Mercury* until almost a month later
+The reward was publicised using hand-bills, or posters, and was also reprinted in the *Leeds Mercury* a few weeks later

 ```{admonition} Resolutions of a Committee against the outrages, February 1812
 :class: dropdown